 Drug seizures at Brussels Airport surge, with sharp rise in cannabis and ketamine

-Customs officers intercepted four times more cannabis and ten times more ketamine at Brussels Airport this year compared to 2024.
+Customs officers intercepted four times more cannabis and 10 times more ketamine at Brussels Airport this year compared to 2024.
 The amount of drugs found in postal packages passing through the airport also rose, the Customs and Excise Department of the FPS Finance revealed on Tuesday.

 "Cannabis and ketamine are the drugs that criminals are moving on at the moment"

-"Cannabis and ketamine are the drugs that criminals are moving on at the moment," said Kristian Vanderwaeren, head of the Belgian general administration of Customs and Excise at a press conference on Tuesday.
+"Cannabis and ketamine are the drugs that criminals are moving on at the moment," said Kristian Vanderwaeren, head of the Belgian general administration of Customs and Excise, at a press conference on Tuesday.
 "Cannabis is mainly imported into Belgium, while ketamine is primarily exported."

 Smugglers continue to use inventive concealment methods.
 Last year, drugs were found hidden in air conditioners, duplo blocks and art objects.
 New smuggling tactics are also emerging, including accomplices removing drug-laden luggage from baggage carousels and criminals misusing company names to ship illicit goods.